AlamosL/MA305_Semester_Project/README.md

 this project will yield a Python algorithm for precise object detection in an image.

 In these files we have attempted to pull in a large file containing images which deemed successful.
 We have also established how to open and close the camera for viewing purposes.

-Finally, some research was conducted for how we can effectively use machine learning and nuetral networks in our code.
+Midterm Update: We began the machine learning coding process by incorporating Tensorflow into our code.
+Due to the complex nature of the
+                object reconition algorithim, the use of the Tensorflow custom python enviroment was essential in creating a model for the software to decipher images.
+OpenCV was incorpoated to access the computer webcam which provides a live image feed to be compared to the machine learned data.
+This is what the computer will use to sift through determinate and indeterminate images.

 https://github.com/AlamosL/MA305_Semester_Project.git